 Mobile wallets are quickly replacing traditional forms of payments.
 Most, if not all, mobile devices have built-in, native wallet applications that people can use—for example, the most commonly used apps are Apple Pay, Google Pay, and Samsung Pay.
-While they offer a lot of value to brands in their current state, mobile wallet marketing for marketers provides an opportunity to capitalize on this new marketing channel, which has immense potential.
+While they offer a lot of value to brands in their current state, mobile wallet marketing provides an opportunity to capitalize on this new marketing channel, which has immense potential.

 Mobile wallets are gaining more and more traction among people by the day.
 In fact, a survey conducted by Airship found that more than half of the respondents (54%) have made use of mobile wallets in some capacity.
 Moreover, 55% of the respondents were more likely to use mobile wallets to make payments at the registers than standard methods, with the number rising to 73% when a coupon or a discount is applied automatically.

 While the primary purpose of mobile wallets is to make payments digitally from a consumer’s end, for businesses there are multiple ways mobile wallets can be used to deliver value to customers.
 In other words, treating mobile wallets as a marketing channel can lead to many unexplored opportunities that are beneficial both for businesses and customers.

 Before we can start to understand the marketing potential of mobile wallets, let’s break down what it is and how it works.
 Mobile wallets are apps on your mobile devices that store debit and credit card information as well as coupons, rewards or discount information.
 These apps most of the time are built into your mobile device as a native app, so you do not need to download any third-party apps.